SamuelSchlesinger/dictionary-client/README.md

 # Dictionary API Client

-An API client for the free dictionary API, [https://dictionaryapi.dev/](which can be found here).
+An API client for the free dictionary API, [which can be found here](https://dictionaryapi.dev/).